 The decision to report can be a big one.
-For some people it will be really important to them and for others it may not be a step they want to take now or ever.
+For some people it will be really important step and for others it may not be a step they want to take now or ever.
 What is most important is that you make the decision that is best for you.

 If you want to report there is information and support out there for you…

-If you would like to know about what happens when you report download our flowchart here.
+- If you would like to know about what happens when you report download an outline here.